TimChen1383/AIMattePainting/README.md

 <img width="1024" height="416" alt="3D_UI" src="https://github.com/user-attachments/assets/acf6dab9-43ef-490a-a8d6-3e9236d22553" />

-The tool generates a 3D model using the ambient and depth maps (BP_DepthMeshGenerator).
-The subdivision count and displacement size of the object's surface can be adjusted in real time, as well as the model's position.
-Displacement can be based on a circle, semicircle, or plane.
-To allow for dynamic adjustments, the tool uses a Dynamic Mesh Component.
-However, for use cases where the Dynamic Mesh Component isn't feasible (such as nDisplay), the tool provides a function to convert a Dynamic Mesh to a Static Mesh (Bake Static Mesh).
+The tool generates a 3D model based on depth maps (BP_DepthMeshGenerator).
+The subdivision count and displacement strength of the surface can be adjusted in real time.
+Displacement can be generated based on a sphere, semisphere, or plane mesh.
+To support dynamic adjustments, the tool is using Dynamic Mesh Component.
+However, for use cases where the Dynamic Mesh Component isn't feasible (such as nDisplay), the tool provides a function to convert the Dynamic Mesh to a Static Mesh (Bake Static Mesh).
 - Bake Static Mesh: After confirming all desired parameters, click the button to convert the Dynamic Mesh to a Static Mesh.
 - Frozen: Stops calculating the geometry script to avoid constantly calculating displacement as the model moves, which can consume computer resources.
 - Output Mesh Name: The name of the converted Static Mesh file.